November 6, 2025

 • Address it proactively (if appropriate).
 Address it proactively (if appropriate).
 In your personal statement, you can acknowledge past challenges – and show how you’ve improved.

-Another excellent place to do this is in your Graduate Letter of Intent.
+Another excellent place to do this is in your graduate letter of intent.
 This document gives you the chance to reframe your story in your own words.

 • Provide evidence of growth.
 Updated transcripts, awards, or a letter from a new academic advisor can quickly outweigh an old, critical note.